thiagomata/prime-numbers/modulo_ref.md

 ```

 We can check that since $DivMod(a, b, 0, a)$ is the final solution for the division operation.
-That verification is available in [ModSmallDividend](./src/main/scala/v1/div/properties/ModSmallDividend.scala) and simplified below:
+That verification is available in [ModSmallDividend](./src/main/scala/v1/div/properties/ModSmallDividend.scala) and described below:

 ```scala
 def modSmallDividend(a: BigInt, b: BigInt): Boolean = {